0xB0BAFE77/PD2-EZ-Reporter/README.md

 After taking a break from PD2, I came back post update-100.
 I've been having a horrendous time with crashing.
 After uninstalling all mods, doing a full reinstall, and wasting hours and hours reading different posts, I finally found a post from a PD2 mod named Manager of the Melons that had the exact solution I was looking for.
 (I'm going somewhere with this.
 Keep reading.)
 One thing I noticed in my searches is that certain logs were constantly requested by people trying to help those having problems.
 I decided to give back by making an all-in-one, simple program that helps the end user get that info to those wanting to help.

+###Final Edit:
+I've created a new program called PLAYDAY.
+It's a PAYDAY 2 launcher/stand alone program with a TON of features.
+I have incorporated PD2 EZ Reporter into it.

+Unless Overkill changes it's error file locations, this should be the last update this program needs.
+PD2 EZ Reporter still works as a stand alone program, however PLAYDAY 2